oskarth/experiments.oskarth.com/content/unix02b.md

 conventions*.
 Different programming languages have different calling convention, and sometimes it can even differ on different computer architecture.
-If you use C, most of them are quite similar though, with minor differences (for example, if use certain compiler optimizations).
+If you use C, most of them are quite similar though, with minor differences (for example, if we use certain compiler optimizations).
 First we push the arguments of the function, in reverse order, and then we push the return address, or the return PC (program counter).
 Calling conventions cover a lot more than this, and